overte-org/overte-docs-sphinx/source/script/client-entity-scripts.rst

         };
     });

-This example is written as a JavaScript class prototype function, and it uses the mouse event `clickDownOnEntity() <https://apidocs.overte.org/Entities.html#.sendClickDownOnEntity>`_.
-When the user clicks on an entity, ``clickDownOnEntity()`` triggers the function associated with that click event.
+This example is written as a JavaScript class prototype function, and it uses the mouse/controller event `mousePressOnEntity() <https://apidocs.overte.org/Entities.html#.sendMousePressOnEntity>`_.
+When the user clicks on an entity, ``mousePressOnEntity()`` triggers the function associated with that click event.
 In this case, it changes the entity's color back and forth between yellow and magenta.

 .. note::
     In the above example we include ``"use strict"`` on the first line of the client entity script to enable `strict mode <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode>`_ .
 This must be inside the class prototype function, not the first line of the file as in other scripts.